First-Year Medical Student Program

 Participants receive a stipend of $5,000 for the complete 10-week period.
 The stipend is not a salary; it is meant solely to subsidize housing, meals and travel expenses.

 Students are expected to secure their own room and board.
-Information regarding housing accommodations may be found in our resource guide.

 - Personal information, including contact numbers and address

 - Undergraduate and first semester of medical school transcript